 Why assign a lower priority level to a schedule?

 In addition to a few Stops that must occur during a specified window, you may have many others that you’d like to complete during that time window, but it may not be feasible to visit all of them in the window.
 Or, you might ideally like to visit a stop during a time window if it conveniently fits into your route, but you don't want to pass up other stops that are close by.
 By setting a lower priority, you will pick up the stop in the window only if it is efficient to the overall route.

 Availability is a type of schedule that recurs weekly.
 Business hours are an example.

 If you have a Favorite that is only open on specific times and/or days of the week, add Availability.
 For example, you might need to visit clients at a medical center that is only open M-F from 10am to 3pm.
 When you add Availability, your route will be optimized so that you will stop there only when it is open.
 If you are creating a route on a day or time when it is not available (in this example, on Sunday), the Stop pin will display with an X and it will not appear on your route when you optimize the route.

-To add Availability, click on a Favorite and select Edit, then Add Availability.
-The + sign allows you to add a new Availability.
+To add Availability, click on a Favorite and select Edit, then Manage Availability.
+The plus sign at the bottom right allows you to add a new Availability.

 You can only add Availability to a Favorite.

 -Make a Stop a Favorite by clicking on the pin and selecting the Star icon.

 -Be cautious not to overly constrain your route.
 Adding too many constraints, especially ones which cause violations, can cause an ineffective route.
 This is because the optimizer will spend too much time trying to find a feasible route when it may not be possible.